AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 Notes:
 * This test aims at investigating the long term behavior of the prediction.
 * For a description of the content of the subplots, see Figure 9.
-* GP_M does not predict the slight uptrend visible in the expected returns beginning in June 2010
+* GP_M does not predict the slight uptrend visible in the expected returns beginning in June 2010.
 * GP_M mean and standard deviation approach prior values for large prediction horizons => After 6 months, the estimated values are practically identical to the prior.
-* A comparison with the ACF plots of the residuals in Figure 9 (the difference is that in Figure 10 also the future prediction influences the result) shows stronger "residual" temporal correlation if future data is considered => The model does not work as good for future points.
+* A comparison with the ACF plots of the residuals in Figure 9 (the difference is, that in Figure 10 also the future prediction influences the result) shows stronger "residual" temporal correlation if future data is considered => The model does not work as good for future points.
 * The main issue with predicting far into the future is that prediction points hardly get any information from the measured timeseries due to the relatively low temporal correlation and thus tend to the prior values.

 **Bottom Line:**
-* Excluding predictions, GP explains data fairly well (cf. Figures 9 and 10)
+* Excluding predictions, GP explains data fairly well (cf. Figures 9 and 10).
-* Long term prediction does not work due to relatively low temporal correlation (cf. Figure 11)
+* Long term prediction does not work due to relatively low temporal correlation (cf. Figure 11).

 **Next:**
 * Predict for shorter prediction horizons and evaluate results
-* One approach may be to randomly select short subsets (like 100-200 days) and predict a couple of days into the future and evaluate the results with respect to a simple estimator (mean value of selected timeframe or line fit using data immediately before prediction)
+* One approach may be to randomly select short subsets (like 100-200 days) and predict a couple of days into the future and evaluate the results with respect to a simple estimator (mean value of selected timeframe or line fit using data immediately before prediction).